Nef vector bundles on a projective space with first Chern class three: Introduction

 This paper is organized as follows.
 In \S \ref{Preliminaries}, we recall Bondal's theorem~\cite[Theorem 6.2]{MR992977} and its related results including the spectral sequence deduced in \cite[Theorem 1]{MR3275418}.
 The results in \S \ref{Preliminaries} are fundamental throughout this paper.
-In \S \ref{SetUp}, we begin with our proof(s) of Theorem~\ref{c_1=3c_2<8} (and of Theorem~\ref{globalgeneration} below); based on results in \cite{resolution}, we reduce the problem to the case where $H^0(\mathcal{E}(-2))=0$.
-We also show in \S \ref{SetUp} that this reduction enable us to assume that $3\leq c_2$.
+In \S \ref{SetUp}, we begin our proof(s) of Theorem~\ref{c_1=3c_2<8} (and of Theorem~\ref{globalgeneration} below); based on results in \cite{resolution}, we reduce the problem to the case where $H^0(\mathcal{E}(-2))=0$.
+We also show in \S \ref{SetUp} that this reduction enables us to assume that $3\leq c_2$.
 Several other formulas---such as the Riemann-Roch formulas---used repeatedly in this paper are also presented in \S \ref{SetUp}.
 In \S \ref{Lemmas}, we collect some lemmas needed later.
-In \S \ref{KeyLemma}, we give a key lemma, Lemma~\ref{key}, which together with exact sequences (\ref{exactseq}) and (\ref{E_2^{-1,1}quotient}) in \S \ref{Set-up for the two-dimensional case} is crucial for the whole proof.
-In \S~\ref{shortcut}, we show that nef vector bundles on a projective space with $c_1=3$ and $c_2\leq 7$ are globally generated (Theorem~\ref{globalgeneration}).
-In \S~\ref{Proof of Main Theorem}, we give a proof of Theorem~\ref{c_1=3c_2<8}; we omit the proof for the case $c_2\leq 7$, since we have Theorem~\ref{globalgeneration} and globally generated vector bundles with $c_1=3$ are classified in \cite{MR3119690} and \cite{MR3120618}.
-Similarly the proof for the case $c_2=8$ is omitted since it is already given in \cite{Nefofc1=3c2=8OnPN}; thus we only give a proof for the case $c_2=9$.
-Note that our presentation of the classification in the case $c_2\leq 7$ is different from both of \cite{MR3119690} and \cite{MR3120618}; the situation is the same as in \cite{MR3119690} and \cite{MR3120618}: the presentations of the classification in \cite{MR3119690} and \cite{MR3120618} are different because their methods of proofs are different; similarly our presentation differs from those of \cite{MR3119690} and \cite{MR3120618} because of our new proof.
-A reader who wonders where the presentation of Theorem~\ref{c_1=3c_2<8} for the case $c_2\leq 7$ comes from may find its proof in the previous version (arXiv 1604.05847 version 4) of the manuscript.
-In \S~\ref{Proof of Main Theorem}, after the proof ends, we also give several remarks related to the cases (7), (8), and (10) and an example of the case (16) in Theorem~\ref{c_1=3c_2<8}.
-We end \S~\ref{Proof of Main Theorem} with a question about the cokernel of the evaluation map $H^0(\mathcal{E})\otimes \mathcal{O}\to \mathcal{E}$ of a nef vector bundle in the case (16) of Theorem~\ref{c_1=3c_2<8}.
+In \S \ref{KeyLemma}, we give a key lemma, Lemma~\ref{key}, which together with exact sequence (\ref{E_2^{-1,1}quotient}) in \S \ref{Set-up for the two-dimensional case} is crucial for the whole proof.
+In \S \ref{shortcut}, we show that nef vector bundles on a projective space with $c_1=3$ and $c_2\leq 7$ are globally generated (Theorem~\ref{globalgeneration}).
+In \S \ref{Proof of Main Theorem}, we give a proof of Theorem~\ref{c_1=3c_2<8}; we omit the proof in case $c_2\leq 7$, since we have Theorem~\ref{globalgeneration} and globally generated vector bundles with $c_1=3$ are classified in \cite{MR3119690} and \cite{MR3120618}.
+Similarly the proof in case $c_2=8$ is omitted since it is already given in \cite{Nefofc1=3c2=8OnPN}; thus we only give a proof in case $c_2=9$.
+Note that our presentation of the classification in case $c_2\leq 7$ is different from both of \cite{MR3119690} and \cite{MR3120618}; the situation is the same as in \cite{MR3119690} and \cite{MR3120618}: the presentations of the classification in \cite{MR3119690} and \cite{MR3120618} are different because their methods of proofs are different; similarly our presentation differs from those of \cite{MR3119690} and \cite{MR3120618} because of our new proof.
+A reader who wonders where the presentation of Theorem~\ref{c_1=3c_2<8} in case $c_2\leq 7$ comes from may find its proof in the previous version (arXiv 1604.05847 version 4) of the manuscript.
+In \S \ref{RmksOnMainTheorem} we give several remarks related to the cases (7), (8), and (10) and an example of the case (16) in Theorem~\ref{c_1=3c_2<8}.
+We end \S \ref{RmksOnMainTheorem} with a question about the cokernel of the evaluation map $H^0(\mathcal{E})\otimes \mathcal{O}\to \mathcal{E}$ of a nef vector bundle in case (16) of Theorem~\ref{c_1=3c_2<8}.
 In \S \ref{nefbutNonGG}, we give a proof of Proposition~\ref{exampleofnefbutnonGGvb}.
-Finally note that, since globally generated vector bundles are nef, some properties of globally generated vector bundles also hold more generally for nef vector bundles, but some do not; in \S \ref{PropertyOfNefNonGG}, we give two examples which illustrate that a typical exact sequence for globally generated vector bundles---related to degeneracy locus of general global sections---does not necessarily exist for nef vector bundles.
+Finally note that, since globally generated vector bundles are nef, some properties of globally generated vector bundles also hold more generally for nef vector bundles, but some do not; in \S \ref{PropertyOfNefNonGG}, we give two examples which illustrate that a typical exact sequence for globally generated vector bundles---related to the degeneracy locus of general global sections---does not necessarily exist for nef vector bundles.